openethereum/openethereum.github.io/Beginner-Introduction.md

 ```

 ## Warping (\-\-no-warp)
-For the time needed to do fast sync, it still depends on options used.
-There is an additional feature in OE that speeds it up and that is warp.
-Warp is a process where we download a state snapshot, at a particular block, from other OE nodes and take that as our starting point, with this we are speeding up the process of initial syncing.
-This process can be unreliable in tearms is it going to finish or not for reasons that there are not a lot of OE with snapshots and there is a limit on how many peers you can sync from one peer, and it can happen that you just get disconnected from peer you were warping from and there is no mechanism to continue downloading, you need to start from beginning again.
-But either way it is the fastest way to do full sync.
+Warp is an additional feature that speeds sync up.
+It is a process where a state snapshot is downloaded at a particular block from other OE nodes and it takes it as the starting point.
+This procedure speeds up the initial syncing.
+It can be unreliable due to a low amount of peers and lack of nodes with snapshots.
+If this is the case and the node gets disconnected from the peer, there is not a mechanism to continue and the procedure must start again from the beginning.
+Even considering these inefficiencies , this is the fastest way to do a full sync.
-Snapshot is made every 5000 blocks and when you do warping it depends on what peer are you going to take snapshot from.
-In my example I got snapshoted to very low block `10300000` and it took a long time to sync to the highest block (2 days).
-You can use `--warp-barrier` to say that you will only start warping on block snapshots that are newer than the specified number.
+A snapshot is made every 5000 blocks and it is dependant on what peer you are going to take it from.
+From a user: "In an example I got snapshoted to very low block `10300000` and it took a long time to sync to the highest block (2 days)."
+It can used `--warp-barrier` to state that it will only start warping on block snapshots that are newer than the specified number.

 > Default values: warp is on (disable it with --no-warp).
-Creating of snapshot is by default off and you can enable it with (--periodic-snapshot)
+The creation of snapshot is by default off and it can enable it with (--periodic-snapshot)

-You can read more on warping protocol in sections: [Warp Sync](Warp-Sync), [Snapshot Format](Warp-Sync-Snapshot-Format)
+Please read more on warping protocol in the following sections: [Warp Sync](Warp-Sync), [Snapshot Format](Warp-Sync-Snapshot-Format)

-## Expected time and hardware:
+## Expected syncing time and hardware:
-Now, expected syncing time with code from 3.1RC1 codebase with no changes in config on high end server machine ( NVMe SSD, Intel Xeon, 62gb ram etc.) where most important part of it is NVMe SSD because hard disk is the bottleneck of syncing, is for rough estimation around:
+Currently (Oct 2020), this is an example of the expected syncing time using the code from the 3.1RC1 codebase without changes in the config on a high end server machine ( NVMe SSD, Intel Xeon, 62gb ram etc.) where the most important part of it is NVMe SSD because hard drive is the bottleneck of syncing.

 | Timestamp | time diff | Stage | Description |
 | -------- | -------- | -------- | -------- |